nbicocchi/learn-java-core/src/main/java/com/nbicocchi/exercises/collections/README.md

 ---

-**[SpeeTest.java]** Demonstrate that the position is which elements are added to a List impacts performance in a significant way.
+**[SpeedTest.java]** Demonstrate that the position is which elements are added to a List impacts performance in a significant way.
 Write two methods for inserting an element at the beginning (or end) of a List a certain number of times, returning the elapsed time.
 Then, write a test for showing that ArrayList is faster than LinkedList when adding elements at the end, while the opposite is true when inserting elements at the beginning (see System.nanoTime()).